The Florence Turner Trust

 Key Takeaways for Grant Writers

 - Local is paramount: This trust strongly favours smaller local charities in Leicester and Leicestershire.
-Emphasize your local roots, local governance, and specific community impact in the area.
+Emphasise your local roots, local governance, and specific community impact in the area.

-- Contact the administrator first: Without a formal online application process, building a relationship with the trust administrator (Helen Pole at Shakespeare Martineau) is advisable before submitting a full application.
+- Contact the administrator first: Without a formal online application process, building a relationship with the trust administrator at Shakespeare Martineau is advisable before submitting a full application.

-- Prepare for site visits: The trust may wish to visit your organization, so be ready to demonstrate your work in action and build a personal relationship with trustees.
+- Prepare for site visits: The trust may wish to visit your organisation, so be ready to demonstrate your work in action and build a personal relationship with trustees.
+Regular beneficiaries are included in a visit programme.

 - Capital projects need extra justification: Larger grants are possible for capital projects but require clear demonstration of financial viability and sustainability.

-- Individual support requires agency referral: If your work involves direct support to individuals, ensure applications come through appropriate professional referring agencies rather than direct organizational applications.
+- Individual support requires agency referral: If your work involves direct support to individuals, ensure applications come through appropriate professional referring agencies rather than direct organisational applications.

 - Cross-trustee relationships matter: All three trustees also serve on The Maud Elkington Charitable Trust, which may indicate aligned funding priorities - researching that trust's funding patterns may provide additional insights.